 Media – Acrylic and mixed media painting on professional artist grade canvas.
 Framing can be completed on request prior to delivery.

 Price – $1200 AUD + shipping.
-15% will be donated to the National Breast Cancer Foundation (NBCF) when you purchase this painting in the month of May.
+15% will be donated to the National Breast Cancer Foundation (NBCF) when you purchase this painting.